BookStackApp/website/content/blog/beta-release-v0-17-0.md

 An issue recently appeared regarding emoji in BookStack pages.
 It appeared the previous default charset and collation used for
 MySQL ('utf8') has issues supporting emoji and some other characters.
-The defaults in BookStack have now been changed (To 'utf8mb4') which provides emoji support.
-On migration, The database and all tables within will be converted.
-This means that migrations could take some time this update (Should still be in the range of 5 seconds though) depending on database size.
+The defaults in BookStack have now been changed (To 'utf8mb4') which provides emoji support. ~~On migration, The database and all tables within will be converted.
+This means that migrations could take some time this update (Should still be in the range of 5 seconds though) depending on database size.~~

+**22nd July Update**
+<p style="color:tomato;font-weight:bold;">As of BookStack v0.17.2 the database conversion has been made manually with an assistive command due to issues upon upgrade.
+Details on [performing this change can be found here](/docs/admin/ut8mb4-support/).</p>

 ### Language Updates 🇯🇵